 Now I know I’m probably getting criticism on that one, but hey, that’s just my opinion.
 Ok, now you’re asking why doesn’t the guy with 10 years of reputable experience just go out and get the CCNA?
 Valid question.
 If you work with cisco all day long, then that’s probably a good idea.
 If you’re not a cisco shop, you’ll have to study a little.
 Bottom line is value.
 If you’re starting to look for another job, then getting your CCNA won’t hurt.
 If you’re crunched for time with work, family, and other things like me and are content with where you’re at, then maybe you don’t want to spend the extra money, time, and pressures of test taking going after your CCNA right now.

 This same theory can be applied to other certificates.
 Now if your job is ramping up your responsibilities, then it never hurts to ask them to pay for a boot camp course.
 It will benefit both yourself and your company.
 If you’re feeling froggy, study the material a little more and go take the test.
 You can’t lose at that point.
 Your new job responsibilities will get you the solid experience you need.
 If you fail the test the first time, don’t get discouraged.
 You’ll at least know where to brush up and you’ll continue to build your skills at work.

 In the meantime, have fun learning.
 It never hurts to learn or push yourself with a challenge of obtaining a cert.
 If you can’t afford those expensive books like me, then try using safaribooks.
 There are also lots of trial VM solutions out there now that can help you create a nice lab environment relatively cheap (F5 Virtual Edition/brocade vyatta/cisco csr1000v).
-GNS3 is also a nice tool to have, just remember to buy yourself a cheap router from ebay with an iso image.
+GNS3 is also a nice tool to have, just remember to buy yourself a cheap router from ebay.
 I’m not going to condone any illegal practices.
 Have fun!!!